Sweet Potato During Pregnancy: Nutritional Value And Benefits

 Regular consumption of sweet potatoes during pregnancy can provide the below nutrients to the body.

-1. Vitamin A: Consuming foods such as sweet potato that is rich in vitamin A can help in tissue maintenance, fetal growth, and also supports metabolism (7).
+1. Vitamin A: Consuming foods such as sweet potatoes that are rich in vitamin A (β-carotene) can help in tissue maintenance, fetal growth, and also supports metabolism (7).
+It can also support the visual development of the fetus and help reduce the risk of eye-related problems in newborns (17).

 Consuming sweet potato during pregnancy supports fetal growth